Shopify/css/building-a-component/readme.md

 ### Sub-components

 This is a secondary element inside of a component.
 We include the root component class in the name to help scope it without adding specificity.
-Your subcomponents should be named in a way that keeps them from having to have subcomponents of their own.
-If you find you need to write a subcomponent for a subcomponent, consider breaking the parent out into its own component.
+Your sub-components should be named in a way that keeps them from having to have sub-components of their own.
+If you find you need to write a sub-component for a sub-component, consider breaking the parent out into its own component.

-You don’t need to nest these within the parent component or another subcomponent.
+You don’t need to nest these within the parent component or another sub-component.
 The class name should do all the work necessary.
 The one exception is when a variation effects a sub-component.
 We will talk more about this after.

 * Prefixed by the parent component and two underscores `component-name__`.
 * Live below the parent component in the root of the file.
 Not nested.
-* Subcomponents do not have to be direct children of the component in the markup.
+* Sub-components do not have to be direct children of the component in the markup.
 They can be any descendent.

 ```scss
 // Bad!